ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 1. Put the cargo floor on top of the spacer.

-2. If you have a jack for your vehicle, the jack fits in the plastic cargo deck slot with the rubber circle as a latch.
+2. If you have a jack for your vehicle, the jack fits in the plastic cargo deck slot with the rubber band as a latch.

 3. The Tire Puncture Kit consisting of a air compressor and tire sealant can be either removed from the car or placed under the cargo floor.